 In the Soviet Union, Joseph Stalin's regime established a vast system of forced labor camps known as the Gulag Archipelago.
-Dissidents, political opponents, intellectuals, ethnic minorities, and perceived enemies of the state were rounded up and sent to these camps, where they faced harsh conditions, forced labor, and brutal treatment.

-The Gulags, scattered across the vast expanse of the Soviet Union, became symbols of oppression and tyranny, where countless lives were lost to hunger, disease, and violence.
+Dissidents, political opponents, intellectuals, ethnic minorities, and perceived enemies of the state were rounded up and sent to these camps, where they faced harsh conditions, forced labor, and brutal treatment. and tyranny, where countless lives were lost to hunger, disease, and violence.
 The forced collectivization of agriculture and Stalin's purges resulted in the deaths of millions, as entire populations were uprooted and deported to remote regions of Siberia and Central Asia.